Special Operations Regiment (Thailand)

-The Royal Thai Air Force Special Operations Regiment or Air Force Commando (กรมปฏิบัติการพิเศษ หน่วยบัญชาการอากาศโยธิน) is special forces in the Royal Thai Air Force Security Force Regiment 's Special Combat Operations Squadron, has been in existence since the late 1975s.
-Part of Royal Thai Air Force, they are based near Don Mueang International Airport and provide anti-hijacking capabilities.
+The Royal Thai Air Force Special Operations Regiment or Air Force Commando (กรมปฏิบัติการพิเศษ หน่วยบัญชาการอากาศโยธิน) is a special forces unit of the Royal Thai Air Force Security Force Regiment's Special Combat Operations Squadron, which has been in existence since late 1975.
+Part of Royal Thai Air Force, they are based near Don Mueang International Airport and provide anti-hijacking capabilities, combat search and rescue, commando style raids, executive protection, forward air control, hostage rescue, irregular warfare, medical evacuation, providing security at air base or international airport, special operations mission, and tactical emergency medical services.

 History

 In 1975, Thailand was under threat from communism.
 In the battle area operated by the three armies, faced with various forms of resistance from the communist insurgency forces.
 In this regard, The Royal Thai Air Force (RTAF) was aware of a plane being shot down in a combat area or behind enemy lines.
 If the plane is shot down and the pilot escapes, it must be surrounded by the enemy.
-Therefore, during the overlap between 1975-1976, the RTAF established a search and rescue unit, also known as the Pararescue Jumper (PJ) to perform a mission of attack, search and rescue pilots who have been in combat operations in the battlefield and fell back out of the dangerous area can give those who will be in the PJ unit are only open to personnel affiliated with The Royal Thai Air Force Security Force Command (RTAF Security Force Command) and Directorate of Medical Services Royal Thai Air Force (DMS RTAF).
+Therefore, during the overlap between 1975-1976, the RTAF established a search and rescue unit, also known as the Pararescue Jumpers (PJs) to perform a mission of attack, search and rescue pilots who have been in combat operations in the battlefield and fell back out of the dangerous area can give those who will be in the PJs unit are only open to personnel affiliated with The Royal Thai Air Force Security Force Command (RTAF Security Force Command) and Directorate of Medical Services Royal Thai Air Force (DMS RTAF).
 These personnel will be stationed in 2 units were Air Return Center and Search and Rescue Helicopter Squadron.
-Initially there Only 17 Pararescuemen Jumpers (PJs), and five years later, the First Search and Rescue Officer Course was launched on 19 November 1981, if upon successful completion of the training course, they will be placed in the contain the 201st Helicopter Squadron and 203rd Helicopter Squadron, which is a unit under the Wing 2 located in Lopburi Province.
+Initially there were only 17 Pararescuemen Jumpers (PJs), and five years later, the First Search and Rescue Officer Course was launched on 19 November 1981, if upon successful completion of the training course, they will be placed in the contain the 201st Helicopter Squadron and 203rd Helicopter Squadron, which is a unit under the Wing 2 located in Lopburi Province.